 King of Comedy

-Playing a hyperactive knucklehead, Jerry Lewis was half of the hottest comedy duo in America and went on to become a renowned (in France, anyway) filmmaker, not to mention host of the Muscular Dystrophy Association's Labor Day telethon for 44 years.
-Here, to mark his 91st birthday, are 20 things you may not know about the showbiz legend.
+Playing a hyperactive knucklehead, Jerry Lewis, who died Sunday, was half of the hottest comedy duo in America and went on to become a renowned (in France, anyway) filmmaker, not to mention host of the Muscular Dystrophy Association's Labor Day telethon for 44 years.
+Here are 20 things that may surprise you about the showbiz legend.

 He Got a Very Early Start

 Born Joseph Levitch in 1926, Jerry Lewis began performing at the age of five in the Catskills, where he shared the stage with his father, a vaudeville entertainer who went by the name Danny Lewis.
 As Jerry recalls, the first song he sang before an audience was the Depression-era anthem "Brother, Can You Spare a Dime."

 Before he teamed up with Dean Martin, Jerry made his TV debut on a local variety show broadcast in New Jersey.
 Afterward, he and two other performers were taken to Princeton to meet Professor Albert Einstein, who told the high school dropout, "You did a good job, young man."